 You remain responsible for all amounts withdrawn from your credit account.
-You must notify merchants accordingly to change your direct debit or recurring card instruction details.
+You must notify merchants accordingly to change your recurring card instruction details.
 We assume no responsibility for return fees and charges.

 When we can close, cancel or suspend your account or any payment facility